ToddBenson/FileUploadTests/README.md

 - [ ] Check filename length
+   *Add various filename lengths, but to 200 characters

 - [ ] Check access controls
+   *Can one user access a file uploaded by another user

 - [ ] Try overwriting files
+   *Upload a file.
+Then attempt to overwrite is on the file system

 - [ ] Try POST, GET and PUT